 Why wash your hair with rye flour?

-It also helps especially if you have oily hair, itchy scalp, or dandruff.
+It also helps especially if you have oily hair, an itchy scalp, or dandruff.

 Inexpensive.
 There are many good shampoos out there but many of them are very pricey.
 I love anything that’s inexpensive!

 Natural.
 I know that these days that term gets thrown around quite a bit.
-However, it doesn’t get more natural than grinding a grain into a flour and washing your hair with it.
+However, it doesn’t get more natural than milling grains into flour and washing your hair with it.

 No plastic.
 If you know me, that’s a very important reason for me.
 There is so much plastic out and I love any and every chance to cut down on single-use plastic.

 pH balanced.
 Rye flour has the same pH as your skin.
 That is great news for your scalp and helps your hair grow healthy.

 No fuzz.
 Washing your hair with rye flour is as simple as mixing it with some water and applying it to your hair.
 Your rinse just like you would any shampoo.
 Done.
 Very simple.